ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-After the call we get a huge number (256 bits), which must be translated into hex string.
-Hex string for my address: `430db39b13cf3cb76bfa818b6b13417b82be2c6c389170fbe06795c71996b1f8`.
-Now we can use [TonAPI](https://tonapi.io/swagger-ui) (/v1/wallet/findByPubkey method), put the obtained hex string and see that the first element in the array in the answer will point to my wallet.
+After the call is successfully completed the end result is an extremely large 256 bit number which must be translated into a hex string.
+The resulting hex string for the wallet address we provided above is as follows: `430db39b13cf3cb76bfa818b6b13417b82be2c6c389170fbe06795c71996b1f8`.
+Next, we leverage the [TonAPI](https://tonapi.io/swagger-ui) (/v1/wallet/findByPubkey method), by inputting the obtained hex string into the system and it is immediately clear that the first element in the array within the answer will identify my wallet.

-Now we can switch to `is_plugin_installed`.
-As an example I will use my old wallet ([EQAM7M-HGyfxlErAIUODrxBA3y5roBeYiTuy6BHgJ3Sx8k](https://tonscan.org/address/EQAM7M--HGyfxlErAIUODrxBA3yj5roBeYiTuy6BHgJ3Sx8k)) and the plugin ([EQBTKTis-SWYdupy99ozeOvnEBu8LRrQP_N9qwOTSAy3sQSZ](https://tonscan.org/address/EQBTKTis-SWYdupy99ozeOvnEBu8LRrQP_N9qwOTSAy3sQSZ)) that will be installed for at least a few decades:
+Then we switch to the `is_plugin_installed` method.
+As an example, we’ll again use the wallet we used earlier ([EQAM7M-HGyfxlErAIUODrxBA3y5roBeYiTuy6BHgJ3Sx8k](https://tonscan.org/address/EQAM7M--HGyfxlErAIUODrxBA3yj5roBeYiTuy6BHgJ3Sx8k)) and the plugin ([EQBTKTis-SWYdupy99ozeOvnEBu8LRrQP_N9qwOTSAy3sQSZ](https://tonscan.org/address/EQBTKTis-SWYdupy99ozeOvnEBu8LRrQP_N9qwOTSAy3sQSZ)):

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">